FoalTS/foal/docs/development-environment/create-and-run-scripts.md

 ```

 > You can also provide additionnal arguments to your script (for example: `foal run my-script foo=1 bar='[ 3, 4 ]'`).
 The default template in the generated scripts shows you how to handle such behavior.

+> If you want your script to recompile each time you save the file, you can run `npm run develop` in a separate terminal.